srii-10/My_Portfolio/README.md

 # Cybersecurity Portfolio
 Hi!
-I'm **Sri Septina**, an aspiring **Cybersecurity Analyst** interested in security investigation, threat analysis, and understanding security incidents through hands-on practice.
+I'm **Sri Septina**,
+an aspiring **Cybersecurity Analyst** interested in security investigation, threat analysis, and understanding security incidents through hands-on practice.

-This repository documents my cybersecurity learning journey through practical projects, investigations, and hands-on labs.

-## About This Portfolio
-The projects in this repository document practical cybersecurity investigations, including the analysis of suspicious activities, security events, indicators of compromise, and supporting evidence.
+This portfolio documents my cybersecurity learning journey through practical projects, investigations, and hands-on labs, including the analysis of suspicious activities, security events, indicators of compromise, and supporting evidence.

 Each project contains investigation cases and documentation of the analysis process, findings, and recommended actions.